Guild 2nd Season: 1931-1932

 CLUBROOM.
 The Guild Clubroom was then at 8 North Bank Street, where members could meet every Monday and Wednesday evening.
 “A selection of the leading film periodicals” were available for reading and “all important new books on the cinema” were added to the library on publication.

-LECTURES by noted critics, experts and others were given “at frequent intervals throughout the season” – the first talk was by John Grierson, the Scottish director of DRIFTERS and other films.
+LECTURES by noted critics, experts and others were given “at frequent intervals throughout the season” – the first talk was by John Grierson, Scottish director of DRIFTERS and other films.

 AN EXHIBITION OF STILLS “illustrating the development of film art and international photographic tendencies would be held in the course of the season”.